PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   :>json string acl: A string of comma-separated netmasks currently allowed by the :ref:`ACL <ACL>`.
-  :>json list cache-hit-response-rules: A list of :json:object:`ResponseRule` objects applied on cache hits :>json string daemon_type: The type of daemon, always "dnsdist" :>json list frontends: A list of :json:object:`Frontend` objects :>json list pools: A list of :json:object:`Pool` objects
+  :>json list cache-hit-response-rules: A list of :json:object:`ResponseRule` objects applied on cache hits :>json list self-answered-response-rules: A list of :json:object:`ResponseRule` objects applied on self-answered queries :>json string daemon_type: The type of daemon, always "dnsdist" :>json list frontends: A list of :json:object:`Frontend` objects :>json list pools: A list of :json:object:`Pool` objects